-Guyana PAHO Country Office, in collaboration with the Ministry of Health, Adolescents Unit, conducted a two-week computer training on Information and Communication Technology (ICT) for 15 adolescents from Linden town, Region 10 from 21 June, which concluded with certification on 2 July 2021.
+Guyana PAHO Country Office collaborated with the Ministry of Health, Adolescents Unit, to conduct a two-week computer training on Information and Communication Technology (ICT).
+Fifteen (15) adolescents from Linden town, Region 10, were trained from 21 June, which concluded with certification on 2 July 2021.
 This initiative is part of the Susan Buffet Foundation project.
 The Global Technology Institution provided the expertise training for the students to equip them for the world of work.

 An ICT-Hub will be a sustainable physical Centre with the necessary infrastructure with one of the most compelling and cost-efficient ways to improve the standard of living in the developing world.
 Establishing ICT hubs for adolescents will support and promote capacity building and the potential to challenge many limitations that may hinder their development.